 All members of the Marching Skyhawks receive a performance scholarship for their participation.
-No audition is required, so students with high school experience in march-ing, brass, woodwinds, percussion, majorettes, and color guard are encouraged to join.
+No audition is required, so students with high school experience in marching, brass, woodwinds, percussion, majorettes, and color guard are encouraged to join.
 For more information, visit the Marching Skyhawks website (https://point.edu/band) or email band@point.edu.
-Students may also contact Dr. Chapel McCullough, Fine Arts Department Chair and Director of Bands (334-707-0759; chapel.mccullough@Point.edu).

 Concert Band (Spring only).
-The Point University Concert Band is a large instrumen-tal ensemble open to all students with high school band experience.
+The Point University Concert Band is a large instrumental ensemble open to all students with high school band experience.
 The goals of this ensemble are to explore the various styles and genres of concert band literature and to give participants an opportunity to develop their ability to listen critically to themselves as individuals and as members of an ensemble.